 Instructions

-- Brush glaze.
+- Add glaze.
 Arrange salmon the sheet pan.
-Brush glaze on the individual salmon fillets.
+Brush or spoon glaze onto the individual salmon fillets.
 Be generous with the glaze, making sure to brush the sides of the salmon as well as the tops, several times on each side.

 - Serve and enjoy.
+Garnish with cilantro and sesame seeds, if desired.
 Serve immediately with rice and steamed vegetables of your choice.

 I made this tonight!!
 Turned out AMAZING and really easy to make!